bjornmeansbear/lectureScripts/WhatIsSGD.md

 Dunne and Raby are proponents of “critical design,” or design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”‡6 This is great for our purposes.
 Graphic design made for the welfare of all life is different than status quo design.
 So, sustainable graphic design is not just design that helps people and our planet, but design that is also critical of existing social, cultural, technical, AND economic structures (sort of all the options of the Dunne & Raby list, not just one or another at a time).

 One way we judge graphic design is on whether or not it is formally “good.”
 We currently use a set of criteria for formal goodness that are a part of the current systems we’re being critical of.
 The characteristics we base formal goodness on come from modernist ideals born out of the late 19th century through the middle of the 20th century.
 What started as avant grade art movements became something adopted by business, government, and general society as “good” style.
 Our sense of good or beautiful design then is biased towards these modernist ideals co-opted by the status quo.
 Perhaps those are no longer valid criteria for our sustainable graphic design to be judged on in terms of its formal correctness, or more succinctly, its beauty?

+> ### Aside 3
+>
+> Sustainabilitist design should be critical of the status quo.
+How does something visual do this?
+>
+> Include a design-a-day that fits this?

+> ### Aside 4
+>
+> The Bauhaus.
+One place to find graphic design “goodness.”
+This is one formal outcome from a set of ideals.
+But, does this offer us anything once taken to the realm of the sustainable? does this say anything about the welfare of all life?
+>
+> A bauhaus graphic of some kind?

 ## In this new definition of graphic design, how do we define beauty?